chengsoonong/mclass-sky/README.rst

 Introduction
 ------------
 **mclearn** is a Python package that implement selected multiclass active learning algorithms, with a focus in astronomical data.
+For a quick overview of how **mclearn** work, have a look at the `Getting Started`_ notebook.

 Installation